daattali/beautiful-jekyll/_posts/2022-02-13-what-s-new-in-vembu-bdr-suite-v5.1.md

 image: ''

 ---
 The world of data protection has been in motion for the past several years with the rise of cloud services and SaaS in general.
-Vembu BDRSuite carved a place for the company among the leading backup software vendors for the SMB sector with a robust virtual machine backup and recovery solution.
+BDRSuite carved a place for the company among the leading backup software vendors for the SMB sector with a robust virtual machine backup and recovery solution.

 While the company keeps improving the core components to answer customer feedback, BDRSuite brought extensive cloud integration features in the latest versions to maintain the products place on the podium.